 New Delhi Indian Restaurant was one of three Indian Restaurants I have eaten at in Thailand and I had a few great meals here.
 As always the portions are large and will for sure keep you full.
 They have both indoor and outdoor seating with fans and air con.
 It is a great place to chill out after a busy day to people watch from the balcony with a cold beer.
 While there I paid $7.50 for a curry, rice, naan and soda.

 Location: 46/32, A, Ratchawithee Road, Chiang Mai

-There are so many markets in Chiang Mai you will seriously be in heaven.
+One of my favorite things to do in Chiang Mai is exploring all the amazing markets.
 With such a variety no matter what day of the week it is I promise you will be able to find a market very easy.
 My personal favorite is the Sunday Night Walking Street Market which is the largest market in Chiang Mai set up 1km along Ratchadamnoen Road.

 With such a wide range of food available at the markets it should be your go to place for cheap eats in Chiang Mai.
 Honestly you cannot go wrong with pad thai and a smoothie.
 The samosas cost me $0.75 for three pieces and the coconut ice cream cost $1.00.

 Though if you are not visiting on a Sunday or perhaps crowded markets are not your thing there is also:

 Chiang Mai Gate Night Food Market